Strong Convergence in Posets

 Let $z$ be an element between $x$ in $y$ in $\tau$.
 Assume $x \prec z$.
-Then by the induction hypothesis there exists an $(x,z)$-{\em fence}.
-Now consider the relation between $z$ and $y$: $z \parallel y$ is impossible, because then $y$ could be concatenated to the $(x,z)$-{\em fence} to form a $(x,y)$-{\em fence}, contrary to the assumption that $(x,y)$ is a critical pair.
-Similarly, $z \prec y$ would by the induction hypothesis prove the existence of a $(z,y)$-{\em fence}, but this is impossible as it could be concatenated to the $(x,z)$-{\em fence} to form an $(x,y)$-{\em fence}.
+Then by the induction hypothesis there exists an $(x,z)$-{\em link}.
+Now consider the relation between $z$ and $y$: $z \parallel y$ is impossible, because then $y$ could be concatenated to the $(x,z)$-{\em link} to form an $(x,y)$-{\em link}, contrary to the assumption that $(x,y)$ is a critical pair.
+Similarly, $z \prec y$ would by the induction hypothesis prove the existence of a $(z,y)$-{\em link}, but this is impossible as it could be concatenated to the $(x,z)$-{\em link} to form an $(x,y)$-{\em link}.
 This leaves $y \prec z$ as the only possibility.

 In summary $x \prec z \Rightarrow y \prec z$.